The Top 30 Most Valuable Football Cards Of All Time

 nagurski-chicle

-Did you know Bronko left football to become a full time wrestler?
+Did you know Bronko left football to become a full-time wrestler?
 Bronko = Gronko?

-It's no surprise of the significant demand for Nagurski's Chicle rookie card.
+Unsurprisingly, there is significant demand for Nagurski’s Chicle rookie card.

 1935 National Chicle - Knute Rockne